michaelschiltz/materialmarkets/course_outline_with_references.md

 * Nissen, Hans J., Peter Damerow, and Robert K. Englund.
 1994. *Archaic Bookkeeping: Early Writing and Techniques of Economic Administration in the Ancient Near East*.
 2nd版.
 Chicago, Ill.: Univ of Chicago Pr.

-### 3. Alternative historical paths: China's financial world
+### 3. Alternative historical paths: shadows of China's financial world

 * in: Goetzmann, William N., and K. Geert Rouwenhorst, eds.
 2005. *The Origins of Value: The Financial Innovations That Created Modern Capital Markets*.
 Oxford ; New York: Oxford University Press.